Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Introduction

-Parallel to modifications of gravity, the dark energy sector has been enriched by the application of non-extensive statistical mechanics.
-Originating from the kinetic theory of particles, Kaniadakis ($\kappa$-) statistics \cite{Kaniadakis2002, Kaniadakis2005} offers a generalized entropy formalism that reduces to the standard Boltzmann-Gibbs entropy in the limit $\kappa \to 0$.
-Based on this framework, Kaniadakis Holographic Dark Energy (KHDE) was recently proposed as a microphysical basis for the accelerated expansion \cite{Drepanou2021}.
-This model has demonstrated remarkable success in alleviating the $H_0$ tension \cite{Hernandez2022} and naturally accommodating the phantom-divide crossing ($w < -1$) without invoking exotic matter fields \cite{Shen2025cjm, Lymperis2021}.
+In parallel, the dark-energy sector has been enriched by ideas from non-extensive statistical mechanics.
+Kaniadakis ($\kappa$-) statistics \cite{Kaniadakis2002, Kaniadakis2005} provides a generalized entropy that reduces to the Boltzmann--Gibbs form in the limit $\kappa\to0$.
+More broadly, Kaniadakis statistics is part of a wider class of generalized entropies relevant for holographic cosmology, as emphasized in recent classifications \cite{Nojiri:2022dkr}.
+In this setting, the Kaniadakis holographic dark energy (KHDE) model adopted here can be viewed as a specific realization within the generalized holographic dark energy framework originally introduced by Nojiri and Odintsov \cite{Nojiri:2005pu}.
+While such generalized entropic constructions offer a versatile phenomenological arena, it has been noted that black holes endowed with non-extensive entropies may encounter thermodynamic stability issues \cite{Nojiri:2022aof, Elizalde:2025iku}.
+Nevertheless, KHDE has shown promise in alleviating the $H_0$ tension \cite{Hernandez2022} and can accommodate phantom-divide crossing ($w<-1$) without introducing exotic matter fields \cite{Shen2025cjm, Lymperis2021}.

-However, a critical disconnect remains between these global cosmological models and local astrophysical observables.
-Most studies on modified gravity black holes assume a static mass and a vacuum environment, neglecting the dynamic interplay with the evolving Universe.
-In reality, black holes are embedded in a cosmological background and continuously interact with cosmic fluids.
-According to the Babichev model \cite{Babichev2004}, a black hole immersed in a phantom dark energy fluid will lose mass over time, a phenomenon contrasting with standard accretion.
-Furthermore, astrophysical black holes are surrounded by dispersive plasma, whose density evolves with cosmic expansion ($\rho \propto (1+z)^3$), significantly altering the shadow size via refractive effects \cite{Perlick2015, Xu:2025iwg}.
+A key missing link, however, is the connection between global cosmological dynamics and local, horizon-scale observables.
+Many studies of shadows in modified gravity assume a stationary black-hole mass and a vacuum propagation medium, thereby neglecting potential couplings to the evolving cosmic background.
+In principle, a black hole embedded in a cosmological fluid can experience a secular mass drift; within the Babichev accretion prescription \cite{Babichev2004}, phantom-like dark energy can even drive mass loss, in contrast to standard accretion.
+Moreover, realistic observations are performed through dispersive plasma, which can modify photon trajectories via refraction and hence alter the inferred shadow size \cite{Perlick2015, Xu:2025iwg}.
+Since the plasma distribution near supermassive black holes is environment dependent and not expected to universally track the cosmic mean, one may adopt phenomenological scaling ans\"atze to quantify possible redshift trends and assess parameter degeneracies.